d-rideout/MeleeWizard/README.md

 you can undo any previous entries if you wish.
 I plan to make it easier to undo entries at some point.)

+For the moment you can control the initiative method by setting the `$initiative` variable at the top of `melee.pl`.

 Please submit issue tickets if you encounter any problems or wish to suggest new features.